Rockspirates/Arbitrage/README.md

 So clearly you can see that after this arbitrage still you have 3 A's 1 B 2 C's So thery can be used in future arbitrages.

-This covers most of the problem statement, but to get a clear idea about the cancellation rules, you can refer to the pdf I have shared, which gives you a more clear idea of what you have to implement in your code.
+This covers most of the problem statement, but to get a clear idea about the cancellation rules, you can refer to the README files of both Basic and Advanced Version, these give you a more clear idea of what how these work.

 # Challenges

 After you go through the problem statement thouroghly you will understand that it is not very trival, following are some challenges which you might face
 * How to identify the arbitrage, more precisely, how will you check all possiblities and detect an arbitrge.
-* How will you deal with both cancellation and arbitrage parallelly, Especially in part2 you might encounter cases where some part of the order is cancelled and some part is involved in an arbitrage.
+* How will you deal with both cancellation and arbitrage parallelly, Especially in Advanced version you might encounter cases where some part of the order is cancelled and some part is involved in an arbitrage.
 * How will you improve the time complexity, rather how will you improve the average case??
-You have to write your algorithm in such a way that it can atleast detect some waste iterations(those ones in which there is no scope of finding an arbitrage).
+You have to write your algorithm in such a way that it can atleast detect some waste iterations(those ones in which there is no scope of finding an arbitrage) and make the trading decision as soon as possible.

-These are some very common challenges which you face while writing this code, there will be many morw challenges while debugging and writing the algorithm.
+These are some very common challenges which you face while writing this code, there will be many more challenges while debugging and writing the algorithm.